dadangnh/iam/INSTALLATION.md

 $ docker-compose up -d database redis php nginx
 ```

-Generate Private and public key for JWT Token:
+Generate Private and public key for JWT Token (or you can use your own key and place it to config/jwt folder):

 #### On Linux: